 POCIS Extracts.
 Dilution corrected average (±SD) R-1881 equivalency of three technical replicates for each POCIS extract.
 The QA/QC and Apalach samples were below detection limits of the assay.
 Alafia samples calculated from the 1:8 dilution, other calculated from 1:16 dilution.
 Detection limit was 2.7x104 ng/L.

 SPMD Extracts.
-Dilution corrected average (±SD) R-1881 equivalency of three technical replicates for each SPMD extract extract.
+Dilution corrected average (±SD) R-1881 equivalency of three technical replicates for each SPMD extract.
 The QA/QC sample was below detection limits of the assay.
 No dilution correction was used.
 Detection limit was 2.7x104 ng/L.

 Some of the Bioanalytical equivalency values seemed quite high.
 In order to determine if autofluorescence of the samples might have contributed to this effect, we tested a dilution series of each sample extract as shown in Figure 6.
 As can be seen from the graph, the water grab samples seemed to have high autofluorescence, which may have interfered with the assay.
 In the future, a second cleanup step to remove the autofluorescence would be advisable.
 The POCIS and SPMD extracts appeared not to have excessive autofluorescence.